 The first shooting clubs opened in the 13th and 14th centuries among Germanic territories in Europe (not the Germany of modern times).
 Originally, these clubs used simple bow and arrows or wheel lock muskets in competitions.

 The profession quickly gained notoriety as a gentleman’s sport, with figures such as William Tell becoming famous for their archery skills in the 14th century.
-(Of course, Tell was famous because he was ordered to shoot an apple off his son’s head — which he did successfully).
+(Of course, Tell became famous because he was ordered to shoot an apple off his son’s head – which he did successfully).

-Indeed, this would allow shooting sports to normalize among the communities which held these competitions.
+Indeed, this would allow shooting sports to normalize among the communities that held these competitions.
 Competitions started using classic rifles in the 16th century, marking the turn from bow and arrows to the shotguns that all trap shooters know and love today.

 What Is Trap Shooting: From Pigeons to Clay